 When more than one image with the same name exists, QEMU finds and uses the most recently built image according to the timestamp.

 This example produces the exact same results as the previous example.
-This command, however, specifically provides the image and root filesystem type.
+This command, however, specifically provides the image and root filesystem type:

 $ runqemu qemux86-64 core-image-minimal ext4

-runqemuset the internal variable
+runqemusets the internal variable

-audiooption for more information).
+audiooption in runqemu Command-Line Options for more information):

 $ runqemu qemux86-64 ramfs audio

 This example does not provide enough information for QEMU to launch.
-While the command does provide a root filesystem type, it must also minimally provide a MACHINE, KERNEL, or VM option.
+While the command does provide a root filesystem type, it must also minimally provide a MACHINE, KERNEL, or VM option:

 $ runqemu ext4